 You can add any of the following elements to any area of the header:

 - Built-in social icons

 - Shopping cart

-Choose where they display, or hide them, in Header: Layout.
-For example, choose Branding Position: Center to add your site title or logo to the middle header.
+Choose where they display, or hide them, with the Header: layout tweaks.
+For example, choose Branding position: center to add your site title or logo to the middle header.

-- If there are two or more elements in a header area, choose if they stack or not with the Layout tweaks in Header: Layout.
+- If there are two or more elements in a header area, choose if they stack or not with the Layout tweaks under Header: layout.

 - Set their separate mobile styles to ensure they look good on mobile.